zenml-io/blog.zenml.io/_posts/2022-04-07-data-centric-mlops.md

 Here is an example of a model-centric decision vs a data-centric decision, that also showcases its link with MLOps.
 Let's say a data scientist has a dataset for the last year and is tasked with developing a model.
 The model-centric way of approaching such a task would be to use the entire data to train the model with a little bit left over as a test set to verify the model metrics.
 Perhaps hyper-parameter tuning is applied to squeeze out the maximum accuracy from the model and data.

-On the other hand, a data-centric decision, and a decision that would help ultimately in production, would be to partition the data in a way that a portion of it (let's say the first three quarters of the year) is used for the training process, and the last quarter is used as a seperate dataset to see how the model drifts over time.
+On the other hand, a data-centric decision, and a decision that would help ultimately in production, would be to partition the data in a way that a portion of it (let's say the first three quarters of the year) is used for the training process, and the last quarter is used as a separate dataset to see how the model drifts over time.
 This would perhaps incur a slight loss in accuracy for the model, but give key information about the behavior of the model by simulating it being deployed out in the real-world.

 In the end, While being model-centric has its benefits, adding data-centric decisions into the mix is ultimately what is the best path forward when applying ML in the real-world.
 With that, there is a natural synergy between this and the adoption of MLOps.